STUDENT NEWS: Gustavus Adolphus College announces 2022 fall semester dean's list

 SAINT PETER, MN - The Fall Semester Dean's List at Gustavus Adolphus College has been released.
 The list comprises students who have earned a 3.7 grade point average (based on a scale in which 4.0 = A) or higher for the semester ending in December 2022.

-The following local students were named to the Dean's List at Gustavus Adolphus College:
+The following area students were named to the Dean's List at Gustavus Adolphus College:

 ADVERTISEMENT